parlaynu/pi-cam-tools/Readme.md

-# Pi HQCamera Utils
+# PiCamera Utils

-Some utilities for working with a Pi HQ Camera.
-They're pretty basic at the moment, but I've found them useful.
+Some utilities for working with RaspberryPi cameras with the picamera2 python library.

 The tools all work by creating a processing pipeline using python's generator functions and then iterating over the output to activate the processing.
 It's a pretty simple way to put things together and I've found it easy to understand and extend.

-Haven't tried them with the module 2 and 3 cameras.

 The tools include: